basho/basho_docs/content/riak/ts/1.4.0/using/writingdata.md

 * Batches should not be too large.
 Our testing revealed 100 rows per write as a sweet spot, but you should expect different results depending on your hardware and schema.
 * Writes will assume that fields are in the same order as they've been declared in the table.
-* Timestamps should be in Unix epoch/UTC milliseconds.
+* Timestamps should be in Unix epoch/UTC milliseconds or [ISO 8601 format](#iso-8601).

 ### Tuning Batches

 Batches of data from a single write are packaged for delivery to each destination server as a performance optimization.
-For Enterprise customers using [MDC], those batches are sent to the remote cluster via realtime sync.
+For [Enterprise] customers using [MDC], those batches are sent to the remote cluster via realtime sync.

 It is possible to specify an approximate largest-batch size for tuning purposes.
 By default, batches have a soft cap size of 1MB of data, which we've found to be a reasonable size to avoid network congestion.